Twins vs. Giants Player Props Betting Odds

 Estrada Stats

-- Estrada has collected 55 hits with 10 doubles, a triple, six home runs and nine walks.
-He has driven in 17 runs with 12 stolen bases.
+- Estrada has 11 doubles, a triple, six home runs, nine walks and 17 RBI (56 total hits).
+He's also swiped 12 bases.

-- Estrada has recorded a base hit in seven straight games.
-During his last 10 outings he is batting .214 with three doubles, a triple, a walk and three RBI.
+- Estrada has picked up at least one hit in eight games in a row.
+In his last 10 outings he is batting .233 with four doubles, a triple, a walk and three RBI.

 Estrada Recent Games